Tax Form 8865

 The reason Form 8865 exists is to help the IRS track U.S. members of foreign partnerships, and it’s similar to Form 1065, which is the form you’d file for a U.S. partnership.
 A partnership is considered a foreign partnership when it wasn’t created or organized in the United States or under the law of the United States.

-Ready to file Form 8865 or need help with your expat taxes?
+Ready to file Form 8865 and the rest of your expat taxes?
 Start with H&R Block today and we’ll make sure your taxes are done right.
+No matter where in the world you are, we’ve got a tax solution for you — whether you want to DIY your expat taxes or file with help from an advisor.

 Who files IRS Form 8865?